-- Potential for significantly improved understanding of the stated criminal/juvenile justice problem. - Potential for innovative solution to address (all or a significant part of) the stated criminal/juvenile justice problem.
+- 1. Potential for significantly improved understanding of the stated criminal/juvenile justice problem. - 2.
+Potential for innovative solution to address (all or a significant part of) the stated criminal/juvenile justice problem - 3.
+Potential relevance of findings to small, rural, and/or tribal jurisdictions. - 4.
+Potential research to result in knowledge and tools that have value to other jurisdictions for a national impact.

-Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) - 20%
+Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) - 25%

-- 1. Qualifications and experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposed project). - 2.
-Demonstrated ability of the applicant organization to implement the proposed strategies and manage the effort. - Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope and strategies of the proposed project. - 4.
-Cultural competence by addressing regional, racial/ethnic, language and other diversity issues in proposed team capabilities. - 5.
-General mentorship plan relevant to Category 1 applications only.
+1. Qualifications and experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposed project).

+- 2. Demonstrated ability of the applicant organization to implement the proposed strategies and manage the effort. - Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope and strategies of the proposed project. - 4.
+Necessary information, staff, and other resource access documented by a letter of commitment for each partnering agency. - 5.
+Clearly specified role and projected level of effort for each research team member (staff, contractor, consultant, agency partner, etc.) regardless of compensation. - 6.
+Potential conflict of interest clearly addressed if any research team member may benefit financially from, or is/was involved in the development of, what is being researched.